-- 3.1.1 Minors (under the age of 18) are not permitted within a REC. - 3.1.2 REC facility licensee staff are required to obtain valid government issued photo identification and verify proof of age whenever a person who appears to be under 25 years of age attempts to enter an REC facility.
-If unsatisfied a person is at least 18 years of age, licensee staff must refuse entry or ask the person to leave and must not allow the person to remain within the facility. - 3.1.3 A REC facility licensee shall not permit individuals under 18 years of age to enter or remain in the REC facility.
+- 3.1.1 Minors (under the age of 18) are not permitted within a REC, unless the facility licence permits minors to enter or be in the licensed facility.

+(Amended July 2024) - 3.1.2 REC facility licensee staff are required to obtain valid government issued photo identification and verify proof of age whenever a person who appears to be under 25 years of age attempts to enter an REC facility.
+If unsatisfied a person is at least 18 years of age, licensee staff must refuse entry or ask the person to leave and must not allow the person to remain within the facility. - 3.1.3 A REC facility licensee shall not permit individuals under 18 years of age to enter or remain in the REC facility, unless the facility licence permits minors to enter or be in the licensed facility.
+(Amended July 2024) - 3.1.4 RECs with multiuse facilities may request AGLC approval to permit minors to enter or be in the licensed facility.
+(Amended July 2024) - 3.1.5 Where facility licensees have been approved to permit minors to enter or be in the licensed facility, conditions will be placed on the facility licence.
+(Amended July 2024)